Exploring non-Euclidean photonics: Pseudosphere microlaser: Stability computations of periodic geodesics

 \subsection{Stability computations for the full tractoid}

-In this paragraph, the full infinite tractoid is considered.
-It means that only the periodic geodesics described in Fig. \ref{fig:schema_PG} exist.
-Using the same notations as in Sec. \ref{sec_4}, the total monodromy matrix for the $(M, P)$-periodic geodesic can be written
+In this paragraph, the full infinite tractoid is considered for which only the periodic geodesics described in Fig. \ref{fig:schema_PG} exist.
+Using the same notations as in Sec. \ref{sec_4}, the total monodromy matrix for the propagation of the $(M, P)$-periodic geodesic can be written